Quasiprobabilities in quantum thermodynamics and many-body systems: Quantum many-body systems

 Hence, for the LE, we get:

 whose real part is plotted in Fig.~\ref{fig:LE}(a).

-It is evident that for very small $\delta$ the two evolutions associated with $\mathcal{H}_0$ and $\mathcal{H}_\delta$ are very similar and $\mathcal G(t)$ remains close to 1.
+One can observe that for very small $\delta$ the two evolutions associated with $\mathcal{H}_0$ and $\mathcal{H}_\delta$ are very similar and $\mathcal G(t)$ remains close to $1$.
 However, when $\delta$ increases, the perturbed Hamiltonian $\mathcal{H}_\delta$ induces a diverging trajectory for the initial state $|\psi\rangle$.
 As the system is small, large revivals of the LE are possible for longer times, but the short time response is symptomatic of what would happen for a much larger system.
-Moreover, for the KDQ, we obtain: